rhysdg/whisperx-jetson/README.md

 | **CTranslate2** | [WhisperX](https://github.com/m-bain/whisperX) | int8 | Word-level timestamps, speaker diarization |
 | **TensorRT-LLM** | NVIDIA TRT-LLM 0.12 | int8 | Fastest inference, lowest latency |

-> **Credits:** This project builds on the excellent work of [Max Bain's WhisperX](https://github.com/m-bain/whisperX) and NVIDIA's TensorRT-LLM Whisper examples - all adapted to Jetson specific dependencies and constraints.
+> **Credits:** This project builds on the excellent work of [Max Bain's WhisperX](https://github.com/m-bain/whisperX) and NVIDIA's TensorRT-LLM Whisper examples - all adapted to realtime recognition and transcription, and all adapted to Jetson specific dependencies and constraints.

 ## Tested On